 - The reason the child care was used In wave 1, only information about child care used while the parents were working was collected.
-From wave 2, questions were included about the child care used so parent could undertake non-employment related activities (such as studying, excercising, shopping, etc). - The level of detail collected for non-employment related child care For waves 2 through 4, summary information was collected about the use of non-employment related child care.
+From wave 2, questions were included about the child care used so parent could undertake non-employment related activities (such as studying, exercising, shopping, etc). - The level of detail collected for non-employment related child care For waves 2 through 4, summary information was collected about the use of non-employment related child care.
 From wave 5, these grids contain a similar level of detail to the employment related child care grids. - The level of detail collected for the cost of employment related child care In wave 1, the cost of each type of child care for each child was collected.
 From wave 2 onwards, the total cost for each type of child care for the two groups of children (school aged and those not yet at school) was collected. - The level of detail for relatives looking after children The types of child care that made reference to 'relatives' in waves 1 to 3 were split into 'grandparents' and 'other relatives' from wave 4.

 The child care summary variables indicate whether a particular type of child care is used, along with the hours and cost (summed across the relevant children).
+As some of these summary variables have been collected directly from the respondent in some or all waves (particularly with respect to cost), derived and non-derived variables are listed in Table 4.6 as appropriate for completeness.

-12 Up to wave 4, the questionnaire referred to the children not yet at school as 'pre-school' children.
-The shorter name was used in the questionnaire for space reasons but the interviewers were briefed on the intent of these questions to include all children who were not yet at school (not just those who aged 3 or 4 who are attending pre-school).
+attending pre-school).
 The variable labels relating to the children not yet at school have been revised to use the 'not yet at school' terminology rather than the 'pre-school' terminology.

-Table 19: Derived child care variables
+Table 4.6: Child care variables